norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

   ((a, *b), c)  a = 1,      b = [2], c = 3
   ```

-  For seemingly no good reason, you cannot have an array decomposition
-  parameter, a splat parameter and a keyword parameter in the same method.
-Go
-  figure.

 - The splat parameter enables variable length argument lists and receives all
   extra arguments.